GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

                 docker compose run --rm web ./manage.py loaddata /opt/geotrek-admin/lib/python*/site-packages/geotrek/outdoor/fixtures/basic.json

-After installing Outdoor module, you have to add permissions to your user groups on outdoor sites and courses.
+After installing Outdoor module, you need to add permissions to your user groups on outdoor sites and courses.

 .. note::
   - Outdoor module is not compatible with PostGIS <= 2.4 that is included in Ubuntu 18.04.